 Linear oil flow (corresponding to the spool piston cross-sectional configuration) is beneficial with this switching control system regardless of the pump's meter-in flow, and for the fine control range to remain constant.
 As described above, no reduction of resolution across the piston spool stroke occurs.
 Therefore, we can assume that:

 Q 1 = flow rate with reduced pump drive speed,

 Q 2 = flow rate with maximum pump drive speed, and

 Q 3 = flow rate with additional pump summation.

 An important feature of the slew drive module is that it accounts for negative loads, such as those encountered in the braking phase on slew drives.
 Meter-in and meter-out notches are consistently separated, and they can not be actuated separately.
 Because pressure differentials at the metering orifices depend on the pressures encountered during acceleration and deceleration, resolution of the metering notches by means of variable hydraulic loading can be employed to induce either optimized acceleration or cavitation-free deceleration.
 Pressure sensors on the slew drive motor can be used to realize further optimization, including driver-dependent and driver-selectable braking characteristics and torque regulation.

 A float position can still be achieved by charging the two meter-out valves, without having to accept additional elements or compromise fine control.

-The MSC16 slew drive module contains all functions needed for a crane slew drive, Figure 6, and, thus, constitutes a compact and cost-effective control system for slew drives.
-A module developed on the basis of fundamental hydraulic circuits accounts for speed-related pump input factors and the load fluctuations on the slew drive caused by the moments of inertia.
-The result is a high degree of fine control without additional extension of sensors and electric control circuits.
+The MSC16 slew drive module contains all functions needed for a crane slew drive, Figure 5, and a typical system incorpoarting the valve is illustrated in Figure 6.
+The MSC16 module provides a compact and cost-effective control system for slew drives.
+Because it was developed on the basis of fundamental hydraulic circuits, the module compensates for speed-related pump input and load fluctuations on the slew drive caused by the moments of inertia.
+The result is fine control without additional extension of sensors and electric control circuits.